Future City: Making the CBD more walkable

 The current roundabouts in Orange are particularly poorly designed; they are too small and have an incoherent combination of entry/exit lanes.
 This exacerbate motorist impatience and encourages disregard of road rules.
 Moreover, small roundabouts accelerate tyre wear resulting in additional vehicle maintenance cost.
 However, the broader urban design in Orange makes improving roundabouts difficult and costly.
 In particular, the proximity of footpaths and buildings constrain making roundabouts larger.

-DavidW over 3 years ago
+DavidW about 4 years ago